stephane-legalliard/php_challenge2_portfolio/README.md

 # Portfolio

 The target of this challenge is to realize your own portfolio.
 This challenge shall be realized in several steps.

+## Step 1

 The first step, to be delivered next week, is to realize a first draft using only front languages.
 Therefore HTML, CSS, JS...
+And has to be responsive.
+At the end of this step, the global structure of your website has to be defined.

 Any additional library is accepted as long as it stays a front language.
+But your portfolio has to always be displayable.
+Even when some parts are missing..

 Do not hesitate to play with Jade, SASS, LESS, CoffeeScript or JS libraries !
+A portfolio is to display to recruiters your skills.
+So show your best!

 ## Checklist